MyCryptoCheckout/wordpress/readme.txt

 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+= 2.104 20210817 =

+* New currency: Birb BIRB
+* New currency: GateToken GT
+* New currency: Verasity VRA
+* Tweak: Display message about RWD token on the accounts and currency pages.
+Nowhere else.

 = 2.103 20210809 =